 There are two lighthouses at the mouth of the canal at Lake Michigan.
 Sturgeon Bay Ship Canal Lighthouse and North Pierhead Lighthouse are right next to each other.

-As the lighthouse is still in operation you are not allowed inside.
+As the lighthouse is still in operation, you are not allowed to enter it.
 However, it’s an interesting visit just from the outside.
 It’s got a far more edgy and industrial vibe than some of the other Wisconsin lighthouses.
 One of the best times to visit this part of Wisconsin is in Fall.
 Beautiful Fall foliage makes for a lovely trip to Sturgeon Bay.

 6. Neenah Lighthouse